-The department has a system of academic and pastoral care in place to make sure you have access to the appropriate support throughout your time here.
+Your Department has a system of academic and pastoral care in place to make sure you have access to the appropriate support throughout your time here.
 This includes:

-Senior Tutors (PGR)
+Senior Tutor (PGR)

-The Department's Senior Tutors (PGR) can offer pastoral support and advice.
+The Department's Senior Tutor (PGR) can offer pastoral support and advice.
 You can arrange to have a meeting with them at any time - what you discuss will be completely confidential.

 If necessary, they will direct you to an appropriate source of support.
+See Roles and Responsibilities documents.